goceristan/Activity1/README.md

 first line of text
 Second line of text
 Third line of text - now we are ready to do version control

+This is the text from the github remote